Dewaxing systems

 Alfa Laval Multi Wax system

-This chemical refining process combines the high-efficiency neutralization refining techniques of the Alfa Laval Multi Mix process with subsequent oil cooling, wax crystallization, cold washing and wax removal with water.
-These techniques are similar to those developed by Alfa Laval for fractionating palm oil.
-Using three inline separators, this process results in a well-refined oil with reasonable losses for high free fatty acids containing oil.
+This chemical refining process combines the high-efficiency neutralization refining techniques of the Alfa Laval Multi Mix with subsequent cooling, wax crystallization, cold washing, and wax removal with water.
+These techniques are similar to those developed by Alfa Laval for palm oil fractionation.
+Using three inline separators, this system produces well-refined oil with controlled losses, even when processing oils with high free fatty acids.

 Alfa Laval Combi Wax system

-This chemical refining process combines wet dewaxing using two inline separators with cold neutralization and simultaneous wax crystallization, followed by wax and soapstock removal.
+This chemical refining process combines wet dewaxing using two inline separators with cold neutralization and simultaneous wax crystallization, followed by the removal of wax and soapstock.

 .